How to build GIMP-CCE

 a version of high bit depth GIMP that's patched to allow editing in any well-behaved RGB working space

 Default high bit depth GIMP 2.9/2.10 no doubt will make a lot of current users of the 8-bit GIMP 2.8 very happy.
-But default high bit depth GIMP won't meet the needs of digital artists and photographers who work in color spaces other than sRGB.
-For reasons why default GIMP 2.9/.10 won't meet the needs of many potential GIMP users who've long awaited the day GIMP would finally support high bit depth editing, see Hard-coded sRGB parameters in default high bit depth GIMP and Color management and other differences between default GIMP and Elle Stone's patched "GIMP-CCE".
+But default high bit depth GIMP doesn't yet fully meet the needs of digital artists and photographers who work in color spaces other than sRGB.
+For more information, see Hard-coded sRGB parameters in default high bit depth GIMP and Color management and other differences between default GIMP and Elle Stone's patched "GIMP-CCE".

 Building Elle Stone's patched babl/GEGL/GIMP

 If building from source is something you just don't want to do, then for anyone running 64-bit Windows or MacIntosh, Partha very kindly makes "Color Corrected Experimental" versions of my patched GIMP ("Color Corrected" just means you can edit in any well-behaved RGB working space instead of only in the sRGB color space; "Experimental" means the code is a work in progress).
 If you run Linux, Carmelo_DrRaw provides Linux CCE AppImages over on the PIXLS.US website.